 John C. Calhoun to Andrew Jackson, July 18, 1826, in Papers of Andrew Jackson 6: 187.

-The featured image is in the public domain and is courtesy of Wikimedia Commons.
+The featured image is a portrait of Andrew Jackson by Ralph Eleaser Whiteside Earl (1785–1788 – 1838) and is in the public domain and is courtesy of Wikimedia Commons.